GameBased/Gamebase/README.md

 # Gamebase
-Base classes for Game Development + Wrapper over SDL
+Base classes for Game Development

 This is a work in progress.